dkpro/dkpro.github.io/pages/contributing.md

 to reformat larger parts of the code, then please do this in separate commits that do not contain any functional changes.
 Please do **not use any automatic save actions** that modify code except maybe "remove unused imports".

+### Preparing a pull request

+In order to contribute to a DKPro project, you need to create a **pull request**.
+This section briefly guides you through the best way of doing this:

+* Before creating a pull request, create an issue in the issue tracker of the project to which you wish to contribute
+* Fork the project on GitHub
+* Create a branch based on the branch to which you wish to contribute.
+Normally, you should create this branch from the **master** branch of the respective project.
+In the case you want to fix a bug in the latest released version, you should consider to branch off the latest maintenance branch (e.g. **1.2.x**).
+If you are not sure, ask via the issue you have just created.
+Do **not** make changes directly to the master or maintenance branches in your fork.
+The name of the branch should be e.g. `feature/[ISSUE-NUMBER]-[SHORT-ISSUE-DESCRIPTION]` or `bugfix/[ISSUE-NUMBER]-[SHORT-ISSUE-DESCRIPTION]`.
+* Now you make changes to your branch.
+When committing to your branch, use the following format for your commit messages:
+{% highlight %}
+  #[ISSUE NUMBER] - [ISSUE TITLE]
+  [EMPTY LINE]
+  - [CHANGE 1]
+  - [CHANGE 2]
+  - [...]
+{% endhighlight %}
+* You can create the pull request any time after your first commit.
+I.e. you do not have to wait until you are completely finished with your implementation.
+Creating a pull request early tells other developers that you are actively working on an issue and facilitates asking questions about and discussing implementation details.